$AdS$ solutions with spindle factors: Introduction

 Recently, there has been development in constructing and understanding the geometry of anti-de Sitter solutions obtained by wrapping branes on an orbifold.
 A particular example of such orbifolds is a spindle which is a weighted projective space, $\mathbb{WCP}_{[n_-,n_+]}^1$, with orbifold singularities at two poles.
 Especially, the ``minimal" spindle solutions, \cite{Ferrero:2020laf, Ferrero:2020twa}, from four- and five-dimensional minimal gauged supergravity were obtained by introducing a new global completion of previously known solutions of Gauntlett-Kim (GK) geometry.
 These are classes of supersymmetric $AdS_3\times{Y}_7$ solutions of type IIB supergravity, \cite{Kim:2005ez}, and $AdS_2\times{Y}_9$ solutions of eleven-dimensional supergravity, \cite{Kim:2006qu}, with an Abelian R-symmetry.
 The odd dimensional manifolds of $Y_{2n+1}$, $n\ge3$, are referred to the GK geometries, \cite{Gauntlett:2007ts}.
 Some explicit solutions of the GK geometry were constructed in \cite{Gauntlett:2006af, Gauntlett:2006ns, Donos:2008ug, Donos:2008hd} and the local forms of the minimal spindle solutions were previously given in \cite{Gauntlett:2006af, Gauntlett:2006ns}.

-In this paper, we present more $AdS$ solutions with a spindle factor from the previously constructed solutions of GK geometries.
+In this paper, we provide the spindle interpretations of previously known solutions.
 To be specific, we consider the $AdS_3\times{Y}_7$ solutions of type IIB supergravity and $AdS_2\times{Y}_9$ solutions of eleven-dimensional supergravity obtained in section 4 and 5 of \cite{Donos:2008ug}, respectively.
 These solutions, in a sense, generalize the solutions of \cite{Gauntlett:2006af, Gauntlett:2006ns} by extra fluxes from turning on Chern-Simons or ``transgression" terms in the action.
-Overall, compared to the topologies of solutions of \cite{Gauntlett:2006af, Gauntlett:2006ns},
+Overall, compared to the topologies of solutions in \cite{Gauntlett:2006af, Gauntlett:2006ns},

 the solutions of \cite{Donos:2008ug} are